declan-morris/tacos/tooling/scalr/README.md

 # Scalr

 ## Todo
-- [ ] Look at notifications
+- [X] Look at notifications - I can't integrate with team rn but does support it
-- [ ] Configure drift detection schedule
+- [X] Configure drift detection schedule
 - [ ] Is there autoscaling for the agent pool running in k8s?
 - [ ] Which apply errors do not count toward buget
 - [ ] What is the rule for cli driven workflows not counting against the budget?? https://docs.scalr.io/docs/faq#which-runs-do-not-count-against-billing